hudsonphilipe/rocs-test/README.md

-# Ryanair TravelLabs - ROCS Hiring Test Madrid - Tycoon Factory
+# Ryanair TravelLabs - ROCS Hiring Test - Tycoon Factory

 ## Scenario Description
 **Tycoon Co.** is a factory in which the production is realized by automated android workers.
 You need to create an application